Oil price plunge could leave helicopters sputtering

 Between 20 to 30 percent of the demand for off-shore helicopter crew transport is tied to drilling for exploration, while the rest covers traffic to already-producing facilities, said Amy Groeschel, an analyst at IHS Energy.

-Exploration and development are more vulnerable to cuts, Groeschel said, because they are tied to projects that could be cancelled.
+Exploration and development are more vulnerable to cuts, Groeschel said, because they are tied to projects that could be canceled.

 Helicopters that service oil and gas companies are generally larger and more expensive than those used for search-and-rescue missions or executive travel because they carry large crews and may need to make long trips out to sea.